 In the mid 2000s, Jamie joined one of Central Kentucky's busiest and well-known Americana bands, The Eric Cummins Band.
 After two successful albums, Mountain and Brand New Heartache, and the support cycles for those albums over the following eight years, Jamie is one of the most recognized drummers in Kentucky.

 Jamie is available for session work ranging from radio jingles, single song demos, to full album and support cycles.
-He is also available for one-off gigs within the Southeast and Midwest with appropriate notice.
+He is also available for interviews, seminars, clinics, and substitute gigs within the Southeast and Midwest with appropriate notice.
 He resides in Georgetown, Kentucky with his wife and daughter.

 For more information, please visit: